Quthbullapur

-Quthbullapur is a Village in Hyderabad in the Medchal-Malkajgiri district of the Indian state of Telangana.
+Quthbullapur is a Town in Hyderabad in the Medchal-Malkajgiri district of the Indian state of Telangana.
 It is the mandal headquarters of Quthbullapur mandal in Malkajgiri revenue division.
 The mandal was a part of Ranga Reddy district before the re-organisation of districts in the state.
 It was a municipality prior to its merger into the Greater Hyderabad Municipal Corporation.